 Proposal Opening

 Proposals will be opened after the deadline set.
 Opening will be held at Texas State Technical College Waco.
 The Proposal opening is open to the public.
 Opening for this Proposal will be held at TSTC Waco Campus 3801 Campus Dr. Waco, TX and will be located in Patterson Hall 2nd Floor Conference Room.
 TSTC address for Patterson Hall is 103 10th St. Note: This is an on campus address only.
 All submitted proposals become the property of TSTC, after the RFP submittal deadline/opening date, and will not be returned.
 All information, documentation, and other materials submitted in response to this solicitation are considered and/or non-proprietary and are subject to public disclosure under the Texas Public Information Act (Texas Government Code, Chapter 552.001, et seq.) after the solicitation is completed and an award has been made.
-You may obtain open records information by contacting Jerry Sorrells via email at jerry.sorrells@systems.tstc.edu
+You may obtain open records information by contacting Jerry Sorrells via email at jerry.sorrells@systems.tstc.edu.

 Award of Contract